Christiana-tech/wireframing/README.md

    - Functionality includes interactive elements such as forms, search bars, dropdown menus, and buttons.
    - **Example**: A login form with fields for "Username" and "Password" allows users to access their accounts.
    - **Contribution**: Enhances user interaction and ensures the design meets functional requirements.

 ---

+## Types of Wireframes

+### Low-Fidelity Wireframes

+Low-fidelity wireframes are basic, simplified representations of the interface, often created with minimal detail.
+They are typically used early in the design process to explore ideas, define the structure, and gather initial feedback.

+**Characteristics:**
+- Simple sketches or digital drawings.
+- Focus on layout and basic functionality.
+- Use placeholders for content and imagery.
+- Often in black and white or simple grayscale.

+**When to Use:**
+- Early stages of the project to establish layout and flow.
+- When the goal is to test concepts or gather initial feedback without spending time on details.
+- In brainstorming or collaboration sessions to discuss basic ideas.

+### High-Fidelity Wireframes

+High-fidelity wireframes are more detailed and realistic representations of the final UI.
+They include accurate spacing, fonts, colors, and more specific content.
+These wireframes are typically used later in the design process to refine and finalize the design.

+**Characteristics:**
+- Detailed visual elements and design specifications.
+- Precise layout with accurate spacing and alignment.
+- Includes realistic content (images, text, branding).
+- Often used for user testing and development handoffs.

+**When to Use:**
+- Once the layout is finalized and the design is refined.
+- When it is necessary to present a near-final version for stakeholder approval or user testing.
+- For the transition from design to development, where the focus is on specifics.

+## What Type of Wireframe is This?

+The wireframe used in this repository represents a **High-Fidelity Wireframe**.

+**Reasoning**:
+- It includes detailed design elements like spacing, layout, and realistic content, offering a more refined and polished version of the UI.
+- The wireframe is closer to the final design, incorporating specific fonts, button styles, and interactive elements.
+- It serves as a near-final prototype for user testing, stakeholder approval, and handoff to developers for implementation.

+---